MiamiOH-CSE274/Interactive-Debugging/README.md

 Repeat step 4, and try to identify which of the three stages of the program is causing this incorrect output.
 If grid only contains longs stripes of 8s, then there are probably still problems in the first two stages.
 If grid contains a mix of 8s and spaces, then the problem is likely in the printing.

 * 8.a) What should grid look like at the end of the first stage?
 What does it actually look like?
+	It should have three 8's spaced where the triangle corners should be.
+It looks like it should at this point.
 * 8.b) What should grid look like at the end of the second stage?
 What does it actually look like?
+	The grid should have a bunch of 8's.
+There should be points in the grid where there are clumps of 8's and clumps of spaces.
+It looks close to what it should.
-* 8.c) Which section is the current bug in?
+* 8.c) Which section is the current bug in? the printing section.

 Step 9
 ------